Nauman3S/RPi-Cable-Tester/README.md

         python3 /home/pi/Desktop/Firmware.py

 - Or follow `AutoStart on Boot` section of this README to make the program run automatically on Raspberry Pi boot.
+- In case of auto boot, a log file is created in logs directory inside the Firmware folder.
+## Demo <a name = "demo"></a>

+A demo video is present in the root of this repository which tires to mimic a Y-Cable connections and on any broken connection the Green LED turns off.
+If all connections are correct then the Green LED turns on.
 ## ⛏️ Built Using <a name = "built_using"></a>

 - [Python](https://www.python.org/) - For programming the Watchman Service